Fixed versus adjustable loans

-A fixed-rate loan features a fixed payment for the entire duration of the loan.
-The property tax and homeowners insurance will increase over time, but for the most part, payment amounts on these types of loans change little over the life of the loan.
+With a fixed-rate loan, your monthly payment stays the same for the life of the mortgage.
+The longer you pay, the more of your payment goes toward principal.
+The property tax and homeowners insurance which are almost always part of the payment will increase over time, but generally, payments on fixed rate loans change little over the life of the loan.

-During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment pays interest, and a much smaller part toward principal.
-The amount paid toward principal increases up slowly every month.
+During the early amortization period of a fixed-rate loan, a large percentage of your payment pays interest, and a significantly smaller part toward principal.
+As you pay on the loan, more of your payment goes toward principal.

-Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at the best rate currently available.
-Call F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) at 214-300-8756 to discuss how we can help.
+Borrowers can choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer more stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Call F&T Mortgage, Inc. NMLS # 168839 (www.nmlsconsumeraccess.org) at 214-300-8756 to discuss your situation with one of our professionals.

-Most ARM programs feature a cap that protects borrowers from sudden monthly payment increases.
-Some ARMs can't increase more than two percent per year, regardless of the underlying interest rate.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can increase in a given period.
-Additionally, the great majority of adjustable programs feature a "lifetime cap" — your rate won't go over the cap amount.
+The majority of Adjustable Rate Mortgages are capped, which means they won't increase above a specific amount in a given period of time.
+There may be a cap on how much your interest rate can increase in one period.
+For example: no more than two percent per year, even if the underlying index increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount the monthly payment can go up in a given period.
+Plus, almost all ARM programs feature a "lifetime cap" — this cap means that your interest rate won't exceed the cap amount.

-ARMs usually start out at a very low rate that may increase as the loan ages.
+ARMs usually start at a very low rate that may increase over time.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the initial rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are best for borrowers who expect to move in three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+In these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then adjust.
+Loans like this are best for people who anticipate moving in three or five years.
+These types of ARMs benefit borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at 214-300-8756.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.